techfolios/template-old/essays/Coding-Standards-Reflection.md

 ## ESLint

 I have started using ESLint to check my code for about a week now, and I have really enjoyed it.
 I am still getting used to ESLint and it will probably take me a few more weeks to write code without check style errors, especially after following the coding standards in ICS 212 without an IDE to fix it for me.
-I got really used to writting code in the coding standards of ICS 212, that it happend unconciously when writing code.
-Now having an IDE correcting my code will be much easier in the begining, but it might take me a little longer to accurately follow the new coding standards.
+I got really used to writing code in the coding standards of ICS 212, that it happened unconsciously when writing code.
+Now having an IDE correcting my code will be much easier in the beginning, but it might take me a little longer to accurately follow the new coding standards.
 I think getting the green check mark is very useful.
 It might be a little frustrating at first, but I know that it is there to help me.